arifhossen-dev/arifhossen-dev/README.md

 - **Full-Stack Development**: Architecting and developing end-to-end web applications with a focus on performance, scalability, and maintainability
-- **Frontend Excellence**: Creating intuitive user interfaces using Vue.js, Alpine.js, and TypeScript, with a strong emphasis on responsive design and modern UX principles
+- **Frontend Excellence**: Creating intuitive user interfaces using Vue.js, Alpine.js, and TypeScript, with a strong emphasis on responsive design principles
 - **Backend Mastery**: Developing robust server-side applications using Laravel and PHP, with expertise in database optimization and API design
 - **Team Leadership**: Successfully leading development teams and making strategic technical decisions to deliver